Aniket-kr1030/HumanBrainSim/README.md

 The selected sentence is combined with a short Markov-chain continuation so the agent adds its own thoughts.
 Enter `quit` or `exit` to stop the program.
+The input text is converted to a simple letter-frequency vector before entering the cortex, mimicking an early sensory preprocessing stage.

 ```bash
 python run_model.py --config config.yaml --text